 Thomas wanders into a park, sees an unlikely couple - a middle-aged woman with an elderly man - and out of both boredom and voyeuristic curiosity starts shooting them.
 The woman (Vanessa Redgrave) notices, comes to Thomas and demands that he hand over the roll of film to her.

-Antonioni arranges this sequence in a way that deserves special mention.
+The mise-en-scene here deserves special mention.
 A photo of the woman looking away while she embraces her lover becomes a sort of reaction shot.

 But whereas the reaction shot is traditionally used to reinforce the illusion of reality*, Antonioni subverts by not clearly showing the object that draws her attention.
 The camera pans from the still (shown above) to the wall where a blowup of the fence she seems to be looking at is pinned.
 (Illustrated in the following screenshots)

 Now that he has participated in their make-believe, he can hear the sounds of the tennis ball hitting the ground and the rackets (before this, the match is played out in silence).
-This is unusual given that the film never uses non-diegetic*** sound except this scene.
+This is unusual given that the film never uses non-diegetic*** sound except in this scene.
 All of Herbie Hancock's wonderful jazz score can be heard only when the radio or the record player is on.
 Antonioni's daring use of sound makes us conscious of the illusory nature of cinema: which resembles and comes to life (the non-diegetic becoming diegetic) only when there is communal participation and suspension of disbelief (in the cinema theatre).

-The final shot of the film shows, in a long shot, Thomas standing in the field.
+The final sequence of the film shows, in a long shot, Thomas standing in the field.
 His image slowly fades away.
 Thomas is unreal - a character in a make-believe medium.
 The camera lies.
 Did Thomas' camera lie too?
 And does Antonioni's camera lie when it shows us the corpse?

 Footnotes: